tchalvak/penelope/README.md

 # Run

 To get the benefits of the mutator directly, you'll want to run it from within your own code, to mutate a class of your own creation.

-However, in the meantime, you can run an example command console via:
+For example:

+    from minirepl import interact

+    ...
+    result = interact(YourObjectHere)

+To try a console session with a pre-made object, run the command:

-    python3 src/mutator/example.py
+    python3 src/minirepl.py